 No, you can have as many concurrent users and terminals as you want.
 The elastic architecture allows to scale to significant numbers.

 Yes, licensing for both is included in the pricing.
 Openbravo Cloud comes with Ubuntu LTS Server and PostgreSQL database.

 Yes.
 You can cancel your Openbravo Commerce Cloud or Openbravo Business Cloud subscription at any time within your subscription period.
 We require a minimum of 30 days written notice prior to termination or change in any aspect of your Openbravo Commerce Cloud or Openbravo Business Cloud subscription.

-For a period of up to 60 days after the termination or expiration of production services under the ordering document, Openbravo will make available Customer production data for the purpose of retrieval by the Customer.
-Openbravo has no obligation to retain the data for Customer purposes after this 60-day post termination period.
-Pilots of Openbravo Cloud services (test environments) adhere to the same service termination policy as normal production environments.
+For a period of up to 30 days from notice of termination or expiration we will provide you with access to your data.
+Openbravo has no obligation to retain the data for Customer purposes after this 30-day post termination period.
+All Openbravo Cloud environments (production, reporting, test) adhere to the same service termination policy.

 All your data is exportable during normal operation by yourself.
 This includes all database data, all attached documents as well as the application source code.
-Openbravo support can provide assistance to access your data if required.
+Your Partner can provide assistance to access your data if required.